Qing-Lu/torch/Cheatsheet.md

 Packages which I didn't know where to put
 * [re](https://github.com/rlowrance/re) - Real Estate software
 * [lutorpy](https://github.com/imodpasteur/lutorpy) - A python library for bridging Lua/Torch and Python/Numpy.
+* [pytorch](https://github.com/hughperkins/pytorch) - Wrappers for using Lua and Torch from Python.

 Creating your own package
 =========================